 The Plymale Foundation

 The Schewel Foundation

-Jubilee is currently raising funds for a new STEAM Center, which will be located next door to Jubilee’s main building on Florida Avenue.
+Jubilee is currently raising funds for a new STEM Center, which will be located next door to Jubilee’s main building on Florida Avenue.

-The STEAM Center will also build on job training opportunities available to adults by providing hands-on instruction in machining, welding, and computer networking/repair.
-The training and instruction offered in the STEAM Center will pave the way for more advanced skills development programs at institutions of higher learning and facilitate access to paid internships and/or entry-level positions of employment.
-Jubilee’s staff is working with educators at Central Virginia Community College (CVCC) regarding the training opportunities available to ensure that STEAM Center instruction lays the groundwork for advanced skills development.
-One of the main goals of the STEAM Center is for Jubilee to serve as a CVCC Satellite site for those that are not able to attend or feel intimidated by attending classes on a college campus.
+The STEM Center will also build on job training opportunities available to adults by providing hands-on instruction in machining, welding, and computer networking/repair.
+The training and instruction offered in the STEM Center will pave the way for more advanced skills development programs at institutions of higher learning and facilitate access to paid internships and/or entry-level positions of employment.
+Jubilee’s staff is working with educators at Central Virginia Community College (CVCC) regarding the training opportunities available to ensure that STEM Center instruction lays the groundwork for advanced skills development.
+One of the main goals of the STEM Center is for Jubilee to serve as a CVCC Satellite site for those that are not able to attend or feel intimidated by attending classes on a college campus.